RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 regressing on $N_c$ directly would give undue weight for lower channel copy numbers due to the sparse sampling of high-copy number cells.
-The functional form shown in [@Eq:linear_channel_logit] can be derived directly from Bayes’ theorem and is shown in the supplemental information (*Logistic Regression*).
+The functional form shown in [@Eq:linear_channel_logit] can be derived directly from Bayes’ theorem and is shown in Supplement E.
 If one knows the values of $\beta_0$ and $\beta_1$, the survival probability can be expressed as
 $$